caezsar/puppet-nginx/README.md

     proxy_redirect: 'http://to_20.20.20.20'
 ```

-This line will insert the follwoing block of code in your domain conf file:
+This line will insert the following block of code in your proxy domain conf file:

 ```
 location /resource2 {